valancej/documentation/_docker/getting-started/getting-started-part-three.md

 git clone git@github.com:codeship/ci-guide.git
 ```

-## Now, We Release Code Or Images (Or Both!)
+## Getting Started With Codeship Pro (Part 3)

 Now that you have a working CI process with a successful test, the next step is to push out your Docker image!

 ## Required Services Before We Push

-### A Codeship Account With Access To Jet
+### A Codeship Account With Access To Code Pro

-The first thing you'll need is a working Codeship account with access to Jet.
+The first thing you'll need is a working Codeship account with access to Code Pro.
 If you haven't used up a 14 day free trial yet, you can [sign up for one here.](https://www.codeship.com/docker)

 If you have an account already - or, once you've activated your free trial - you'll want to create a new project.
-When creating your new project, make sure to select the Docker infrastructure after choosing the repo you're using.
+When creating your new project, make sure to select the Pro/Docker infrastructure after choosing the repo you're using.

 ![Selecting Docker Infrastructure]({{ site.baseurl }}/images/gettingstarted/setup_select_docker.png)